vlstill/exprtest/README.md

 alternative frontend/glue for IS MU.
 It allows students to submit a file to submission folder which is checked by `ispol` and evaluated using ExprTest service.
 The results are written to student's notebooks.

+This frontend is now deprecated in favour of frag (which sadly has no public page to link to as far as I know).

 ### Writing questions for IS MUNI integration